 For One Life

-We are very excited to be able to return to Waunita Hot Springs Ranch and offer a retreat focusing on the Four Immeasurables to help us all heal and reconnect with ourselves and others.
-We have been hosting retreats at Waunita since 2012 and has always been a special place for us.
+We are grateful to be able to once again return to Waunita Hot Springs Ranch.
+We have been hosting retreats at Waunita since 2012 and it has always been a special place for us.
 We have found it to be a very conducive environment to deepen our practice with wisdom, compassion, and nature.

 One does not need to be a Buddhist to benefit from these practices; they are universal to people of all faiths, traditions, and cultures.

-The retreat will be facilitated by John Bruna and will include teachings, meditation, journaling, and discussion.
-The first half of the day will include periods of silence and reflection and the afternoons and evenings will include discussions and question-and-answer periods.
-John has a particular gift for making these precious teachings accessible and practical for our modern lifestyles.
+The retreat will be facilitated by John Bruna and will include teachings, meditation, discussion, and personal time.
+The first half of the day will be dedicated to meditation practice.
+There will be silence and multiple meditation sessions of 24 minutes with breaks.
+The afternoons and evenings will include discussions and question-and-answer periods.
+John has a particular gift for making these valuable teachings accessible and practical for our modern lifestyles.
 All of his teachings focus on preparing students to properly engage in authentic practice in ways that are effective and meaningful to them.

 Donations for the teachings are always optional, tax-deductible, and can be made online or at the retreat.
 The teachings are always offered on a free-will donation basis.
 We never charge for Dharma.
 John offers his time to support the center.
 If you would like to make a secure donation online, you can use the link below or offer one at the retreat.

 Offer a tax-deductible donation

 6:00ish pm or 6:30 pm: Dinner

 Friday and Saturday (Noble silence is observed in the morning until brunch)